segasai/rvspecfit/README.md

 ## Preparation of PHOENIX library

-The preparation requires several steps (you can find several examples of these steps in the surveys folder, i.e surveys/sdss/make_sdss.sh surveys/desi/make_desi.sh which prepare rvspecfit for processing SDSS or DESI spectra)
+The preparation requires several steps (you can find several examples of these steps in the surveys folder, i.e surveys/sdss/make_sdss.sh surveys/desi/make_desi.sh which prepare rvspecfit for processing SDSS or DESI spectra).

+The commands below all support --help option, so you can always run that to get more help on the meaning of different options.

 * Creating a PHOENIX file sqlite database that will be used in the processing (you only need to do this step once)